JLefortBesnard/JLefortBesnard.github.io/_posts/2018-08-09-linkghpagetodomain.md

 Take a look at this [video](https://www.youtube.com/watch?v=dNbZ826ufKE) if you need help at this point.

 * Still in namecheap.com, add the "CNAME record" with "www", then your GitHub page repository name + a period at the end (jlefortbesnard.github.io. for me).
-It should finally look like this:
+It should finally look like this (with nothing else):

 <img src="{{ site.url }}{{ site.baseurl }}/images/namecheap.png" alt="advanced DNS">

-* Once it's done, check that the DNS was well propagate: go on [DNSChecker](https://dnschecker.org/), add your domain name and click on "search".
+* Once it's done, check that the DNS was well propagated: go on [DNSChecker](https://dnschecker.org/), add your domain name and click on "search".
 There shouldn't be any red cross.
 It can take up to 24h.
 I suggest you wait for a day and contact namecheap if it's still not propagated after 24h.
 Their online chat is quite efficient.

-* In GitHub, in your GitHub page repository, remove and re-add the CNAME folder: click on "Settings" then "GitHub Pages" and finally "Custom domain".
+* In GitHub, in your GitHub page repository, remove and re-add the CNAME file: click on "Settings" then scroll down until the "GitHub Pages" area and finally, in the box "Custom domain", delete, re-enter your address (the new one) and save.

-And that should be it.
+That's it, well done!